LuXD-05/YTDownloader/README.md

 ## Todo

 0) PACKAGE TO ANDROID (also after some?)
-1) Test if new logic & folder structure work
-2) Handle history (new py file) & add its view
+1) Handle history (new py file) & add its view
-3) Btn "Delete selected" to delete all selected videos
+2) Btn "Delete selected" to delete all selected videos
-4) Download function (playlist download)
+3) Download function (playlist download)

 ### Eventual todos
 1) SPOTIFY DOWNLOAD LOGICx